tcet-opensource/documentation/docs/projects/tcet-linux/installation/troubleshoot-installation.md

 - Verify that the TCET Linux installation image on the USB drive is correctly created.
 Use tools like Rufus on Windows or dd on Linux to create a bootable USB drive.

+- You can usually access the boot menu by pressing one of the function keys (F10, F11, F9, etc.) during the initial stages of your computer's startup.
+The specific key might vary depending on your laptop manufacturer, so consult your laptop's manual or look for on-screen prompts.

 ### 2. Installation Hangs or Freezes

 *Problem:* The installation process freezes or hangs at a certain point, and progress is halted.